Skip to content

 Chapter 1: The First Vailsburg Velodrome (1897)

 South Orange Avenue (Vailsburg) around 1900.
-Vailsburg is named for Dr. Merit H. Cash Vail, who officially received its name upon its incorporation as a borough on March 28, 1894, and was instrumental in its establishment as an independent municipality.
-The borough was formed from portions of South Orange Township.
+Vailsburg is named for Dr. Merit H. Cash Vail, who officially received its name upon its incorporation as a Borough on March 28, 1894, and was instrumental in its establishment as an independent municipality.
+The Borough was formed from portions of South Orange Township.
+He also built a horse-drawn car trolley line from Newark’s Boston Street west to Munn Avenue, where the first Velodrome would later be built.

 It’s funny that it wasn’t too long ago when the bicycle was invented.
-London, England’s John Kemp Starley invented the first same-sized two-wheel bicycle, known as the “safety bicycle,” in 1885.
+John Kemp Starley of London, England, invented the first same-sized two-wheeled bicycle, known as the “safety bicycle,” in 1885.
 Of course, men being men, competitions to race these new vehicles became a thing.
 So what do you do?
 You build a racetrack for bicycles.
-The French are tagged as the creators of the bike racetrack, hence the term Velodrome stuck.
+The French are credited with the bike racetrack, hence the term “Velodrome” stuck.

-Early velodromes were made of wood planks or concrete and featured steeply banked turns to help riders maintain speed.
+Early velodromes. were made of wood planks or concrete and featured steeply banked turns to help riders maintain speed.
 They were said to first appear in Paris, France.
-Many don’t know Newark, New Jersey, was once considered the “cradle of cycling” in what was known as the sport’s golden age.
+Many don’t know that Newark, New Jersey, was once considered the “cradle of cycling” in what was known as the sport’s golden age.
 It all began on Memorial Day weekend on May 31, 1897, when over 1,000 spectators made it to the Vailsburg section of Newark near Shooting Park and welcomed the first of what became many versions of velodromes to the area.
-Built by British sports promoter John Prince, the initial track was built by over 100 men working day and night shifts on the south side of South Orange Avenue, rivaling the nearby velodrome at Waverly Fairgrounds, now Weequahic Park.
+The initial track was built by British sports promoter John Prince and over 100 men working day and night shifts on the south side of South Orange Avenue, rivaling the nearby velodrome at Waverly Fairgrounds, now Weequahic Park.
 A 2,000-seat grandstand would later be added after the opening.
+Other cyclists such as Donald McDougall, George Chapman, Alf Goulet, Percy Lawrence, and Lloyd Thomas all made their presence felt at the Vailsburg Velodrome.
+And yes, there was East Orange’s Frank Kramer.

-Wooden plank velodromes didn’t last long, typically only a few years, as the elements and tire wear wore down the vertical board planks to a point where it was easier to rebuild vs. replace sections of the track.
-The 2nd Vailsburg Velodrome was located on the north side of South Orange Avenue and Munn Avenue in the Vailsburg neighborhood.
+Wooden plank velodromes didn’t last long, typically only a few years, as the elements and tire wear wore down the vertical Board planks to a point where it was easier to rebuild than to replace sections of the track.
+The 2nd Vailsburg Velodrome was located on the North side of South Orange Avenue and Munn Avenue in the Vailsburg neighborhood.
 It operated from 1907 until its demolition in 1930.
 The velodrome replaced the earlier, smaller wooden track that had been in use since 1897 on the south side of South Orange Avenue.
-The Velodrome was primarily a cycling venue, but hosted other events, such as boxing.
+The Velodrome was primarily a cycling venue, but it hosted other events, such as boxing.

 Newark, New Jersey, was once considered the “cradle of cycling” in what was known as the sport’s golden age.